LamoomAI/flow-prompt/README.md

 We welcome contributions!
 Please see our Contribution Guidelines for more information on how to get involved.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache2.0 License - see the [LICENSE](LICENSE.txt) file for details.

 ## Contact
 For support or contributions, please contact us via GitHub Issues.